anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JWS Signature

-The plege MUST sign the vStatus artifact using its IDevID credential.
+The pledge MUST sign the vStatus artifact using its IDevID credential.
 The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.

 ## Supply CA Certificates to Pledge {#cacerts}

-Before supplying the pledge EE certificate, the Registrar-Agent supplies the domain CA certificates to the pledge, so the pledge can verify its EE certficate in the next exchange.
+Before supplying the pledge EE certificate, the Registrar-Agent supplies the domain CA certificates to the pledge, so the pledge can verify its EE certificate in the next exchange.
-As the CA certificate provisioning is crucial from a security perspective, this exchange SHOULD only be done, if supplying the voucher in the previous exchange ({{voucher}}) has been successfully processed by pledge as reflected in the vStatus artifact.
+As the CA certificate provisioning is crucial from a security perspective, this exchange SHOULD only be done, if supplying the voucher in the previous exchange ({{voucher}}) has been successfully processed by the pledge as reflected in the vStatus artifact.

 Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).